vonbailey/resumeSample_Ruby/ReadMe.txt

 Bug:  The "Amount" field  on the transaction screen only allows for whole numbers.
 (Can enter 10, but cannot enter 10.05)
 Bug:  The second scenario returns the wrong amount.
 Using the test criteria supplied, the program returns a total payment of $411.89, which is .10 less than the correct answer.

+To start application:
+1) Download files to common directory
+2) Open shell and access file directory the files were downloaded to.
+3) Type "ruby main.rb" and press enter